 Click on the title of the Content Item.

-You will have the option to enter a publicly-viewable URL (See Step 4A) or to add a PDF from Google Drive (See Step 4B).
+You will have the option to enter a publicly-viewable URL, select a PDF from Google Drive, or select a PDF from OneDrive.